-- Label a fabric swatch with the Laboratory number, item number, name of the individual from whom the blood is identified as having been collected, the date of swatch preparation, and the initials of the individual preparing the bloodstain. - Record the type of blood tube used to prepare the exemplar (e.g., purple top tube) in the case notes. - Gently invert the blood tube until the contents are thoroughly mixed.

-Because the of the state of the s - Record the fill-level of the tube by marking its meniscus on the outside of the tube.
+- Label a fabric swatch with the Laboratory number, item number, name of the individual from whom the blood is identified as having been collected, the date of swatch preparation, and the initials of the individual preparing the bloodstain. - Record the type of blood tube used to prepare the exemplar (e.g., purple top tube) in the case notes. - Gently invert the blood tube until the contents are thoroughly mixed. - Record the fill-level of the tube by marking its meniscus on the outside of the tube.